justjohnd/workflow/MERN Project Initiation.md

 * **Models** are higher-order constructors that take a schema and create an instance of a document.
 * **Record** is an instance of a model saved to the database
 * **Controllers** can group related request handling logic into a single class

+The data flow for the backend is:
+Define data **model** using schema --> import into **controller** and assign handling logic based on CRUD operation --> import controller function into the **route**, which executes the appropriate CRUD operation based on that route --> import routes into the **server** file, where the server can be accessed.

 ## Server.js (app.js)
 `server.js` (or `app.js`) is central command for the backend.